daisylb/bridgekeeper/docs/tutorial/permissions.rst

 Defining Our First Permission
 -----------------------------

 In Bridgekeeper, permissions are defined by **rules**.
-A rule is an object that represents a question to ask about the user trying to gain access to something and the something that they're trying to access, and gives a yes or no answer.
+A rule is an object that can be given a user and a model instance, and decides whether or not to allow that user access to that instance.

 .. note::

-    From that description, you might be thinking that a rule object is just a function that takes a user object and a model instance and returns a boolean.
+    From that description, you might be thinking that a rule object is just a function with the signature ``(user, model_instance) -> bool``.
 While you can certainly think of them that way, internally they're a little more complex than that, for reasons that will become apparent in the next section.

 One of the simplest rules in Bridgekeeper is the built-in :data:`~bridgekeeper.rules.is_staff` rule, which answers "yes" if the user trying to log in has :attr:`~django.contrib.auth.models.User.is_staff` set, or "no" otherwise.